 The Welding Trades program at West Sound Technical Skills Center will introduce high school students to the world of welding.
-Students experience hands-on training with the tools of the trade in a real-world setting.
-This program includes both in-class theory and in the shop experience.
+The students will experience hands on training with the tools of the trade in a real world setting.
+This program includes both inclass theory and in the shop experience.
 The Welding program is housed in a large facility that includes an expansive shop and classroom area.
 Students learn to cut and join metal using gas torch, arc and wire-feed welding equipment; repair broken metal parts on machinery, equipment, boats and structures.
-Students prepare to meet industry certification requirements as a certified welder upon successful completion of the program.
-Students learn: shielded metal arc welding (SMAW), gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), flux-core arc welding (FCAW), air carbon arc cutting, plasma arc cutting, and oxyfuel gas cutting.
-Students prepare for positions in a variety of industries, including maritime, aerospace, and manufacturing.
-OSHA10 certification, Forklift Certification, Preparation for WABO certification (taken offsite at Olympic College) Prepare for Apprenticeship Entry.
+Students can be prepared to meet industry certification requirements as a certified welder upon successful completion of the program.
+Students will learn: shielded metal arc welding (SMAW), gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), flux-core arc welding (FCAW), air carbon arc cutting, plasma arc cutting, and oxyfuel gas cutting.
 Optional 2-year program.
+Apprenticeships available.
+Uniform: long sleeve shirt, long pants and work boots.
+Fees: None.